DPDK/dpdk/doc/guides/sample_app_ug/ip_reassembly.rst

 IP Reassembly Sample Application
 ================================

-The L3 Forwarding application is a simple example of packet processing using the Intel® DPDK.
+The L3 Forwarding application is a simple example of packet processing using the DPDK.
 The application performs L3 forwarding with reassembly for fragmented IPv4 and IPv6 packets.

 Overview
 --------

-The application demonstrates the use of the Intel® DPDK libraries to implement packet forwarding with reassembly for IPv4 and IPv6 fragmented packets.
+The application demonstrates the use of the DPDK libraries to implement packet forwarding with reassembly for IPv4 and IPv6 fragmented packets.
 The initialization and run- time paths are very similar to those of the L2 forwarding application (see Chapter 9 "L2 Forwarding Sample Application" for more information).